abraunegg/onedrive/docs/INSTALL.md

 *   POP OS
 *   Peppermint OS

 Whilst there are [onedrive](https://packages.ubuntu.com/search?keywords=onedrive&searchon=names&suite=all&section=all) packages available for Ubuntu, do not install 'onedrive' from these packages via `apt install onedrive`.
-The default Ubuntu Universe packages are out-of-date and are not supported and should not be used.
+The default Ubuntu Universe packages are out-of-date, and, thanks to frequent changes from the vendor Microsoft, most likely do not work.
 If you wish to use a package, it is highly recommended that you utilise the [OpenSuSE Build Service](https://build.opensuse.org/project/show/home:npreining:debian-ubuntu-onedrive) to install packages for these platforms.
-If the OpenSuSE Build Service does not cater for your version, your only option is to build from source.
+If the OpenSuSE Build Service does not cater for your version, your only option is to build from the source code.

-If you wish to change this situation so that you can just use 'apt install onedrive', consider becoming the Ubuntu package maintainer and contribute back to the community.
+Consider becoming the Ubuntu package maintainer if you wish to change this situation and return 'apt install onedrive' to work.

 ## Building from Source - High Level Requirements
 *   Build environment must have at least 1GB of memory & 1GB swap space